UPACM/algolympics-site/src/2021/data/mechanics.md

 <br />
 <hr />

-A single proper team consists of two (2) to three (3) team members, each of which is an **_undergraduate_** student from a degree program at the sponsoring institution and is officially enrolled at the time of the contest.
-Alternates **WILL NOT** be allowed.
+A single proper team consists of one (1) to three (3) team members, each of which is an _**undergraduate**_ student from a degree program at the sponsoring institution, has not graduated and is currently officially enrolled at the time of the contest.
+For institutions who have not started the semester, participants must be enrolled during the last academic grading period.
+Note that all team members must be from the same institution.
+Alternates **WILL** NOT be allowed.

 The contestants must be Filipino citizens, or officially enrolled at a sponsoring institution in the Philippines at the time of the contest.

-Contestants will be required to present a valid school ID on the On-Site Final Round.
-Teams may have exactly one (1) coach to accompany them.
-There is no specific requirement for a coach to be eligible.
+Contestants will be required to submit a valid school ID or proof of school registration in order to be eligible for the Online Final Round.

 # Registration

 <br />
 <hr />

-Teams must register through the [provided registration form](https://bit.ly/Algolympics2020Registration).
+Teams must register through the [provided registration form](#).
 Only 1 member of the team needs to submit the registration for the entire team.

 **Ensure that you have access to the email(s) you provide** and that they are regularly checked, as further instructions for the Online Elimination Round as well as the On-Site Final Round will be communicated through the email provided.